ink8bit/labels/README.md

 SUBCOMMANDS:
-    help      Prints this message or the help of the given subcommand(s) list      Prints labels in current repository (first 100 items) update    Updates all labels in current repository
+    help      Prints this message or the help of the given subcommand(s) list      Prints labels in current repository (first 100 items) remove    Removes all labels in current repository update    Updates all labels in current repository
 ```

 ## Subcommands

+## list

 Print the first 100 labels from the current repo: